 Mike sighed and looked out of the window for the rest of the journey until the car pulled up outside the caravan.
 He shot out before the engine had even been turned off and moved inside looking at Toby and Gabby.

-“Hello.”
-Roman called from the doorway his eyes going round the kids.
+“Hello,” Roman called from the doorway his eyes going around the kids.